Thousand Oaks, CAHome Menu

 Reducing energy use and utilizing clean renewable power are top priorities for the City.
 After transportation, energy use in homes and businesses is the next largest contributor to climate-warming greenhouse gas (GHG) emissions in California, generating 28% of the State’s annual emissions.
-The City has already taken several steps towards reducing its own energy footprint:
+The City has already taken several steps to reduce its own energy footprint:

 - With the exception of Hill Canyon Treatment Plant, all City facilities receive 100% renewable energy for electricity supply through a Direct Access provider.